Calmarius/pl2019_3/README.md

         }
     };

-For simplicity it doesn't do type coercion, both types must be the same, and it will add the integers, the floats and concatenate the strings.
+For simplicity it doesn't do type coercion, both types must be the same, and it adds the integers, the floats and concatenates the strings.

 The corresponding main program registration is like this: